 8) Peace apples wrapped beautifully are a common gift.

 A common present in China during Christmas Eve is the Peace Apple which is wrapped in fancy cellophane.
-In Mandarin, Christmas Eve is transated as “Ping’an Ye” which means peaceful night.
+In Mandarin, Christmas Eve is sometimes translated as “Ping’an Ye” which literally means “Silent Night,” just like the Christmas carol.
 Apple in Chinese is “Ping guo”, which sounds like peace, thus the gifting of apples.
 If you eat the apple, you will have peace and safety throughout the year.

 Peace apples wrapped in beautiful bags are common gifts during Christmas